isledecomp/reccmp/docs/annotations.md

 ## Strings

-String values should be annotated using the `STRING` marker, which includes the module name and address of the string.
+String values should be annotated using the `STRING` marker, which includes the module name and address of the text content.
 Note that this is usually not required since most strings can be auto-detected.
 If you want, you can use this for bookeeping, but it will usually not affect the `reccmp` match.

 ```c++
 inline virtual const char* ClassName() const override // vtable+0x0c